safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise3.md

 Be sure to give the zip file a different name to any used previously.

 Copy the zip file into the Resources folder data\BuildingUpdates.
-You can do this through the file system (by copying the file to C:\ProgramData\Safe Software\FME Server\resources\data\BuildingUpdates) or using the FME Server web interface.
+You can do this through the file system (by copying the file to C:\ProgramData\Safe Software\FME Server\resources\data\BuildingUpdates) or by using the FME Server web interface.

 <br>**6) Check Results**